Student Stories: Michael Amato-Montanaro

 Michael Amato-Montanaro

-Helping him reach this goal are a variety of internship opportunities.
-For two summers, Amato-Montanaro involved himself in politics from a data standpoint through, allowing him to apply technical skills gathered through his engineering education.
+Helping him reach this goal were a variety of internship opportunities.
+For two summers, Amato-Montanaro involved himself in politics from a data standpoint, allowing him to apply technical skills gathered through his engineering education.
 His work informed political decisions for numerous campaigns and a national political committee.
+In fall 2023, he interned with the Office of the Speaker of the House of Representatives.

 “Have an idea of where you want to transfer to.
 Most schools have articulation agreements with COD or some other document which explains what specific classes will transfer over.
 Creating a plan based on that document and sticking to it will help you avoid the headache of your credits not transferring.